U.S. spies had raw intel hinting at health crisis in China in November

 "Chinese experts are investigating an outbreak of respiratory illness in the central city of Wuhan that some have likened to the 2002-2003 SARS epidemic," the story began.

 Initially, the World Health Organization was conservative.
 In a statement about the disease on Jan.
-14 — about the first case outside of China, in Thailand — the WHO said, "there is no clear evidence of human-to-human transmission."
+14 — discussing the first case outside China, in Thailand — the WHO said "there is no clear evidence of human-to-human transmission."

 In the U.S., the Centers for Disease Control and Prevention warned Americans on Jan.
-6 to take precautions if traveling to China.
-The next day, the CDC's Emergency Operation Center activated a COVID-19 Incident Management System — an emergency management tool used to direct operations, deliver resources, and share information.
+6 to take precautions if they were traveling to China.
+The next day, the CDC's Emergency Operation Center activated a COVID-19 Incident Management System — an emergency management tool used to direct operations, deliver resources and share information.

-The first House briefing on coronavirus was Feb.
-6, an intelligence committee aide said, the day Trump was acquitted in the Senate on impeachment charges.
+The first House briefing on the coronavirus was Feb.
+6, an Intelligence Committee aide said, the day Trump was acquitted in the Senate on impeachment charges.

-The Washington Post has reported that U.S. intelligence agencies wrote intelligence reports including ominous warnings about coronavirus in January and February.
-None of the classified intelligence reports about coronavirus have been made public.
+The Washington Post has reported that U.S. intelligence agencies wrote intelligence reports including ominous warnings about the coronavirus in January and February.
+None of the classified intelligence reports about the virus have been made public.